Nov 30, 2023

 Healing help

-A few months after his meal-delivery program ended, Sperguiro reports that he is making good progress on his recovery and working with a physical therapist to strengthen his shoulder and get his full range of motion back.
+A few months after his meal-delivery program ended, Sperguiro reported that he is making good progress on his recovery and working with a physical therapist to strengthen his shoulder and get his full range of motion back.

 He encourages those who are eligible for the Blue Cross Community Servings program to sign up: